wifinigel/wiperf/mkdocs/docs/config.ini.md

 ### cfg_username

 If username/pasword credentials are used to retrieve the centralized config, this field specifies the usename to be used.
+(Note: using an access token is a MUCH better idea...see below)

 Default setting (none):
 ```